 The exhibition Souls and Machines explores the fact that, at the beginning of the 21st century, art and science move along parallel paths.
-And it does this through the work of a group of artists chosen for their ability to combine art, technology, mystery, emotion and beauty.
+And it does this through the work of a group of artists chosen for their ability to combine art, technology, mystery and beauty.

 Its first presentation at the Reina Sofia Museum in Madrid drew more than 450.000 visitors, making it one of the most visited exhibitions of Digital Art in history.
 Future presentations will take the exhibition to other cities and museums.